foldda/snappable/README.md

 <img src="img/breadboard.webp" width="350" align="center">

 Like in both analogies, it's key to have a common, universal software component interface that functions like Lego's joint and a breadboard's conductive wire/pin, for building generic component-based software.
 Snappable implements such a "joint" as a unified, universal data transport layer API, through which components can send and receive unified data containers, and these containers can accommodate arbitrarily complex data.
-As such, components can remain connected by the data transport layer regardless of how different or incompatible their internal data models are - meaning these components can freely evolve their internal logic and data model[^2].
-With Snappable's loosely coupled interface, components become "snappable" and "detachable", giving Lego-like flexibility in building modular component-based apps, and they are potentially interchangeable and can be acquired separately from different vendors.
+The data transport layer keeps the components connected regardless of how different or incompatible their internal data models are - meaning they can freely evolve their internal logic and data model[^2] without breaking the connection.

 [^2]: While the data transport layer allows physically exchanging data between the components collaborative interaction, there is still a "logical" application-layer typically implemented in the components themselves, where the data is interpreted and consumed.

+When assembling a modular app, compatible generic components can be easily and freely disconnected ("detached") from and reconnected ("re-attached") to an app through the Snappable interface, and technically, components made by different vendors are interchangeable through the interface, giving it Lego-like flexibility and (in some ways) experiences.

 ## Using A Universal Data Container